Best Car Brands in India 2026: Full Comparison of Maruti, Hyundai, Tata, Mahindra, Kia & Toyota

 Strengths:

-Known for building India’s safest cars (Nexon, Altroz, Harrier score high in Global NCAP).
+- India's safest cars — Nexon, Altroz, and Harrier all score 5 stars in Global NCAP crash tests.

 -